The best content type to use to increase Facebook engagement by 12,433% and only spend $.0007/CPE according to our Experiment

 Marketers said that 2017 is the year of video but I won’t deny that static images have been very successful based on my own experience.

 I’ve had this burning question in the back of my mind.

-Should you try to convey the message about your brand through video (running video ad) or compel your target audience through a creative static image (1,200 x 628 pixels non interactive image ad)?
+Should you try to convey the message about your brand through video (running video ad) or compel your target audience through a creative static image (1,200 x 628 pixels non interactive image ad) to increase Facebook engagement?

 I decided to run an experiment for a leisure company.